dpc10ster/RJafrocBook/docs/21-improperROCs.md

   The noise (or non-diseased cases) distribution has standard deviation `b`.
 The `a` parameter is the separation of the two distributions.

 ## Improper ROCs
   Binormal model fits invariably lead to ROC curves that inappropriately cross the chance diagonal, leading to a prediction of a region of the ROC curve where performance is worse than chance, even for expert observers.
 By convention, such curves are termed *improper*.
-This vignette illustrates improper ROCs predicted by the binormal model.
+This chapter illustrates improper ROCs predicted by the binormal model.